 What Is MaxDiff?

-MaxDiff is an advanced survey data collection method that researchers use to prioritize a list of attributes, features, statements, or other items.
+MaxDiff, short for Maximum Difference Scaling, is an advanced survey method we use to prioritize a list of attributes, features, statements, or other items.

-There is flexibility in the terms used for the two selections as long as they are opposites.
+There’s flexibility in the terms used for the two selections as long as they’re opposites, most important / least important, most appealing / least appealing, and so on.

-Respondents may repeat this exercise anywhere from 1 to 30 times depending on the total number of items in the list.
-Ideally, you want respondents to see each item at least three times over the course of the MaxDiff exercises.
+Respondents may repeat this exercise 1 to 30 times, depending on the total number of items in the list.
+Ideally, you want each item to appear at least three times across the exercises.

 The items at the top can be interpreted as the best overall.
 Conversely, the items that fall to the bottom would be the worst overall.